raul23/interactive-organizer/README.rst

 `:star:`

-  If you only install **calibre** among these dependencies, you can still have a functioning program that will organize ebook collections:
+  If you only install **calibre** among these dependencies, you will have a a functioning program that will enable you to manually organize your ebook collections with the script ``interactive-organizer``:

   * fetching metadata from online sources will work: by `default
     <https://manual.calibre-ebook.com/generated/en/fetch-ebook-metadata.html#